 Participating in other studies is purely voluntary and is in addition to participation in the RescueDoppler study.
-Directly identifying information about you will not be shared.
+Directly identifying information about the patient will not be shared.
 If relevant, further details can be found in a separate informational document.

 APPROVALS